Lingerie photo session in the studio

 During this same photo session with Olena – the first in my new photography studio space – we also worked with just the studio flashes.
 Actually, this part of the photo session was first.
 An easy setup just to get things rolling.

-We used two lights here – the main light was a Profoto D1 head in the massive Westcott 7′ Parabolic Umbrella (B&H).
+We used two lights here – the main light was a Profoto D1 head in the massive Westcott 7′ Parabolic Umbrella (B&H / Amazon).
 It’s an easy light modifier to use, since it gives a wrap-around light that is very forgiving.
 Forgiving to how the photographer places the light, and also forgiving to the subject – not that Olena really needed that!

 The pull-back shot shows how it actually looked, and shows how Olena was framed against the umbrella.